-1) The President and the President-Elect of each participating organization shall form the Council of Presidents (COP) The COP provides a business and social forum to promote coordination, cooperation, and trust among the leadership of the organizations representing actuaries in Canada, Mexico, and the United States
+1) The President and the President-Elect of each participating organization shall form the Council of Presidents (COP)-The COP provides a business and social forum to promote coordination, cooperation, and trust among the leadership of the organizations representing actuaries in Canada, Mexico, and the United States the organization.
+Each President will further support the President-Elect of that organization in the development of the evolution of the Working Agreement.

-Mexican representation will be conducted through the President or Past President of CONAC or any of the other actuarial organizations associated with CONAC: Asociación Mexicana de Actuarios, Asociación Mexicana de Actuarios Consultores, and Junta de Honor del Colegio Nacional de Actuarios.
+Mexican representation will be conducted through the President or Past President of CONAC or any of the other actuarial organizations associated with CONAC.
+Asociación Mexicana de Actuanos, Asociación Mexicana de Actuanos Consultores, and Junta de Honor del Colegio Nacional de Actuanos.
 This yearly designation will be made known in writing to the COP in the month of June

 Each President is responsible for implementing the Working Agreement during his or her term of office.
-Each President will assure that the goals and terms of this Working Agreement are appropriately communicated to members of the board and to officers and staff of the organization.
+Each President will assure that the goals and terms of this Working Agreement are appropriately communicated to members of the Board and to officers and staff of